Rzhek/ContestSolutions/README.md

 # A repository for my programming problem solutions!

-My competitive programming solutions to different have been disorganized for so long!
+My competitive programming solutions to different problems have been disorganized for so long!
 So I'm going to try to utilize this repository as a hub to store all my problem solutions through various sites!

 ## Currently Stored
 - CSES - https://cses.fi/